 - The biggest mistake people make is that they spread their furniture out in the spaces without clustering them in groups or zones.

-- They also don’t use rugs to define each zone which makes furniture look like a showroom, not a home.
+- They also don’t use area rugs to define each zone which makes furniture look like a showroom, not a home.
 Rugs add coziness!

 - Not decorating the open concept rooms to tie them together with color and with pattern.

 - Another mistake is to have the wrong sized furniture or too much furniture.
 It’s important to edit your furniture so that it fits in each space and is purposeful.